-You’re likely to fall off during the process of learning budgeting in one of these two ways: You set restrictions for yourself but fail to meet them, or you forget to keep up with your budgeting method and give up.
+You’re likely to fall off during the process of learning budgeting in one of these two ways: You set restrictions for yourself but fail to meet them, or you forget to keep up with your budgeting method and give up on saving money.
 You only really need the parts of a budget method that serve you and your plans for the future.

 And remember: creating a budget isn’t a one-time event.
 Keep an eye on your plan as your goals and life change.
-Earning a raise, losing a job, getting married, having kids, starting a business — each of these life and income changes requires you to review and recalibrate your budget to stay on track to meet your goals and live your life.
+Earning a raise, losing a job, getting married, having kids, starting a business — each of these life and income changes requires you to review and recalibrate your budget to stay on track to save money, meet your goals and live your life.

 Desiree Stennett (@desi_stennett) is a former staff writer at The Penny Hoarder.
 Senior writer Nicole Dow, former staff writer Lisa Rowan and freelancer Kevin Mack contributed to this post.

 - To get a clear picture of your spending, analyze several months’ worth of expenses.

 - Setting a financial goal is one of the most important steps to succeeding at budgeting your money.

 - There are countless budgeting methods out there.
 When you find one that works for you, feel free to bend the rules to fit your situation.

 - Use a smartphone app to streamline your budgeting process.